Meet the Team

 Nick is also a regular member of the Great Britain & Northern Ireland athletics team staff, and plays a key role in 4 x 400m activity, guiding teams to European and World Relay medal success.

 Head Endurance Coach

-George Gandy is as synonymous with Loughborough endurance as the athletics club is with purple.
-During the decades he has been based in the Midlands, he has been coach to Loughborough teams in over 100 British Universities victories and has been personal coach to more than 80 international athletes (all while maintaining his North Eastern Geordie accent!).
+George Gandy sadly passed away suddenly on the 8th October.
+George was as as synonymous with Loughborough endurance as the athletics club is with purple.
+During the decades that he was based in the Midlands, he was coach to Loughborough teams in over 100 British Universities victories and was personal coach to more than 80 international athletes (all while maintaining his North Eastern Geordie accent!).

-George’s experience spans 10 Olympic Games, 11 World University Games, and 5 Commonwealth Games.
-Additionally he has been British National Endurance Coach over two periods, from 1992-1998 and 2009-2013.
+George’s experience spanned 10 Olympic Games, 11 World University Games, and 5 Commonwealth Games.
+Additionally he was British National Endurance Coach over two periods, from 1992-1998 and 2009-2013.

 Head Para Sprints Coach